Skip to Main content

 Posted by Nick on

 Professor Jennifer Clapp (Waterloo University, Canada) is the external evaluator of the EJOLT project.
-She has recently finished the Evaluation Report for the first 18 months (April…
+She has recently finished the Evaluation Report for the second 18 months period (October 2012 – March 2014). …

 General News